 Speaking of valleys there is one that seems to be taken from a post-apocalyptic movie.
 It’s called Hell Valley and the name speaks for itself.
 The volcanic mountain slopes create a barren monochrome scenery dominated by black and grey rocks.
 To complete the picture there is smoke rising from the ground most of the time in the area, which makes it look even more grim.

 The name of the place was given by the Buddhist monks living in the mountains to do their religious training.
 During the Heian period, rumors regarding the hell valley reached even the remote capital.
-As you can easily imagine from the way the place looks, it is quite dangerous to walk through it and actually since 2011-2012, the path through the valley had been closed, due to the reactivation of the gas eruptions.
+As you can imagine from the way the place looks, it is quite dangerous to walk through it.
+In fact, the path through the valley has been closed since 2011 and now, you can only view it from an observation deck.
 Needless to say, the valley deserves its name.

 The famous mountain ridge that actually defines Toyama prefecture.
 We’ve seen so far some of its breathtaking sceneries, from valleys to gorges to mountain passes.
 However, the whole mountain ridge itself is a miracle of nature.